 - Sit on mat on floor.

-- Bring bottom of feet together touching each other; allow knees to drop open.
+- Touch the bottom of the feet together; allow knees to drop open.

 - · Hold ankles.

 - Sit tall; keep back flat.

 - Rest elbows on inside of thighs; fold forward slowly at hips.

 - Keep chin up, spine straight.